 How to import or move fish for human consumption to the UK.

-To import fish to the UK from another country (excluding EU fish into Northern Ireland (NI)), you’ll need a catch certificate validated by the competent authority of the country where the fishing vessel is registered or licensed.
+To import fish to the UK from another country (excluding EU fish into Northern Ireland), you’ll need a catch certificate validated by the competent authority of the country where the fishing vessel is registered or licensed.

 The format of catch certificates will vary depending on which exporting country produced them, but they will all ask for specific information such as: